-a mother's young age
+- a mother's young age

 Overall, there has been little change among all Organisation for Economic Co-operation and Development (OECD) countries since 2000.
-The proportion of low birth weight babies in the UK decreased from 7.5% in 2000 to 6.9% in 2016.
+The proportion of low birth weight babies in the UK decreased from 7.5% in 2000 to 6.9% in 2017.
 Greece and Japan have consistently had the highest proportion of low birth weight babies, and Finland and Sweden the lowest.

 About this data